deciduously/roll/README.md

 ## Usage

 Invoke with no arguments for an interactive mode which will evaluate commands in sequence separated by spaces and prompt for further input until a SIGINT.

-Eventually I'll write a less sloppy thing.
-Maybe.
+Invoke with arguent `serve` to run the web server.

-Alternatively invoke with your command as space-separated arguments.
+Alternatively invoke with your command as space-separated arguments to run a single operation.

 Command formats: